awsdocs/amazon-forecast-developer-guide/doc_source/API_CreateDatasetGroup.md

 Creates a dataset group, which holds a collection of related datasets\.
 You can add datasets to the dataset group when you create the dataset group, or later by using the [UpdateDatasetGroup](API_UpdateDatasetGroup.md) operation\.

 After creating a dataset group and adding datasets, you use the dataset group when you create a predictor\.
-For more information, see [Datasets and Dataset Groups](howitworks-datasets-groups.md)\.
+For more information, see [Importing Datasets](howitworks-datasets-groups.md)\.

 To get a list of all your datasets groups, use the [ListDatasetGroups](API_ListDatasetGroups.md) operation\.